stevendaye/O-Bundle-Test-Project/README.md

   - At the top of the page, click on *SIGN IN*. *REGISTER* first if you don't have an account.
   - Once registered or signed in, a barner or the user's basic details appears at the top the category page.

   **NOTE**: Since this is bar that shows the user's details, I've put it at the very top of the page so that it appears everywhere you browse.
-If we don't want this to happen we can only inplement in the Category page in `templates/pages/category.html`.
+If we don't want this to happen we can tehn inplement it on the Category page in `templates/pages/category.html`.

 2. Steps
   - I first located the file `templates/pages/home.html` which led me to the partial file `templates/layout/base.html` then to the file `templates/components/common/header.html`.
 Having the logging user's details which were made avaiable through the Handlebars Customer Object, I added: